takeshiimbert/JackoboLeChocobo/README.md

 Trainer by day 🌇, Developer/Programmer by night 🌆 .
 Passionate about computing , electronics and video game content.

-Know as "Jackobo Le Chocobo" or "Akina Usagi" according to some contents.
+Know as "Jackobo Le Chocobo" and "Akina Usagi" according to some contents.

 <!--
 **JackoboLeChocobo/JackoboLeChocobo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.